Arangoatt/ELK-STACK-CLOUD-DEPLOYMENT-Project/README.md

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 - Verify the Public IP address to see if it has changed.
-[What Is My IP?](https://ipv4.icanhazip.com/)
+[What Is My public IP?](https://ipv4.icanhazip.com/)
 - If changed then update the Security Rules that uses the My Public IPv4

 SSH into the control node and follow the steps below: